 Developing scripts with IntelliJ allows you to:

-Accelerate development - IntelliJ gives you recommendations on which functions, methods, and variables you can use.
+Accelerate development - IntelliJ will give you recommendations on which functions, methods, and variables you can use

-From the Plugins menu, choose Browse Repositories and search for ScriptRunner and find the Adaptavist ScriptRunner Power Editor plugin.
+From the plugins menu on the loading screen, choose Browse Repositories and search for ScriptRunner

 You are now ready to connect to IntelliJ!

-ScriptRunner connects to IntelliJ and begin to create a project for you to work in.
+ScriptRunner will connect to IntelliJ and begin to create a project for you to work in.
 The first time you set this up it may take a few minutes, as it’s downloading all the necessary libraries for developing with ScriptRunner and your Atlassian product.

-Just start typing, and your code shows up in the ScriptRunner console.
+Just start typing, and your code will automatically show up in the ScriptRunner console!
+Magic!

 You will also see a folder on the left called Script Roots.
-IntelliJ syncs scripts in the Script Root folder of your Atlassian product, and allows you to modify those files directly in IntelliJ.
+IntelliJ will automatically sync the scripts on the Script Root folder of your Atlassian product, and allow you to modify those files directly in IntelliJ.
 From here, you can run files from the Script Root as you normally would in ScriptRunner.

-If this is your first time running the IDEA editor, there is one more step required to enable the communication between ScriptRunner over the local network connection.
-When presented with the following dialog, simply follow the instructions for allowing http traffic over the local network when connecting to ScriptRunner.
+If your test instance is using HTTPS, there is one more step you will need to do to enable the communication between ScriptRunner over the local network connection.
+When presented with this dialog the first time you click the IntelliJ icon, simply follow the instructions for allowing http traffic over the local network when connecting to ScriptRunner.